5 Stages Of Marine Machinery Installation On Ships

 (v) As per API 686, Pipe and equipment bolt holes should be within 1.5 mm offset.
 Bolts should be inserted into the bolt hole at ease, without external force

-(vi) Upon connecting the flange, flange gap should be measured using a feeler gauge.
+(vi) Upon connecting the flange, the flange gap should be measured using a feeler gauge.
 In the case of raised face flange, the reading should be taken at the raised face.

 (vii) While the pipe flange is connected to the equipment flange, measure the shaft deflection using dial indicators to ensure pipes don’t impose stress on to the equipment